yubrshen/CarND-Unscented-Kalman-Filter-Project/README.md

 ## Further Studies

 More study is needed to understand the characteristics of numerical calculation to address the tendency of divergence to "nan" values.

+I also observe that converting the computed yaw to be within [-PI, PI] may cause discontinuity or inaccuracy in numerical computation.
+I used to convert it every time when yaw calculation is involved.
+I observed that there was some jumps in the estimated yaw angle, and also phase lag in the velocity estimation.
+At the end, I only do the conversion once at the end of processing one measurement.
+Then the estimations of yaw angle, and velocity become much smooth.
+The mathematical explanation is not yet clear to me.
+I would like to understand what should be the proper mathematical sound procedure.

 Furthermore, when there is more time, I'd like to implement more validation and test support for assurance of implementation correctness.
 It's quite error prone in the implementation, causing doubt of the nature of the problems whether it's of the appropriateness of algorithm,